 1. Straight Stair: These types of stairs are used when space is limited.
 They are floor to floor with or without landing.
 There is no change in direction on any flight.
 They are easy and simple to construct and are used when a stair hall is long and narrow.
 They are economical and traditional type.

-2. Dog Legged or half turn stairs: These types of stairs are popular and common in residential buildings.
+2. Dog Legged or half-turn stairs: These types of stairs are popular and common in residential buildings.
 It has two straight flights with landing across two flights at the change of direction (i.e 180 degrees).
-It is also called U shaped stairs or half turn stairs.
-It is the same as open new well stair but spacing in the middle is less.
+It is also called U-shaped stairs or half-turn stairs.
+It is the same as open a new well stair but spacing in the middle is less.
 These stairs consume less space.

 3. Open well stair: The stairs in which there is a rectangular or other geometrical openings in the middle between two flights is called open-well stair.
 It is similar to dog-legged stairs but has a larger space between flights.
 Mostly used in public buildings.
 The opening can be used for fixing lift.

 4. Quarter turn Stair: A stair in which flight moves straight and bent at a 90 degree with quarter space landing.
 It changes its direction either left or right through one right angle.
 It is provided when the wall is on the wall.
 Winders may be provided for the economy and landing is provided in the position of direction change.